sergiocorreia/reghdfe/docs/install.md

-# Installing reghdfe.ado
+# Installation

+How to install reghdfe.ado and hdfe.ado

+---

 There are two versions: the stable version, which contains an older-but-proven version, and the development version, which contains the latest updates and improvements.

-## Installing the Stable Version
+## Stable Version

 It can be downloaded directly from Stata with the `ssc` command: